MillanWang/Limidi_Mobile/GoToMarketSteps.md

   - "Dirty" indicator when user deviates away from scale default
 - COLOR
   - Elemental color selector
+    - Cut in favour of having more presets.
+Elimintate the possibility of being able to choose your way into uglyness
   - Color preset selector
-  - Improve color themes
+  - Improve color themes for grid icons
+  - Dark mode all of the app manu areas
 - NETWORKING
-  - Heartbeat ping system to maintain stable connection
   - Sanitization of networking values from QR codes
+  - Auto attempting the heartbeat when typing in the manual typer
 - DESKTOP APP
-  - Windows desktop app that wraps around IIS.
-Maybe even websocket impl?
+  - Add button to restart the whole app
+  - Indicator for network availability
-  - MacOS desktop port
+  - Styling
 - BUGS
   - BUG - The faulty dependencies that throw dependabot alerts
 - LAUNCH
   - Phone-sized screen testing and theme fitting
-  - Free and paid version feature flag.
-Ad in element zero
+  - Free and paid version feature flag
-  - Make android APK
-  - Figure out a workaround for the android onTouchHandler multitouch issue
-  - Get onto android app store
+    - Paywalled features
+      - Color selection
+      - Multiple hotswapable presets
   - Get onto apple app store
   - Host a website to download the platform specific desktop app

-## DONE

-- DATA
-- MENU
-- GRID
-  - CC port selection
-  - CC icon selection
-  - CC vertical/horizontal/XY selection
-  - CC elem color reflecting the level when pressed.
-Color when single.
-Color+HexagonTexture when XY
-- CONTROL CHANGE
-- SCALES
-- COLOR
-- NETWORKING
-  - Generating QR codes from desktop app
-- DESKTOP APP
-- BUGS
-- LAUNCH